DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2019-08-20-Ballroom-Awards.md

 date:       2018-08-20
 summary:    "Something to track and memorialize the competitive ballroom ribbons I kept over the years."
 ---

+After moving to DC for law school, I decided that I wanted to get rid of my bag full of ballroom ribbons, but I couldn't bear to lose all the memories.
+So, below is the info from all of those ribbons!

 <table class="sortable">
  <thead>
    <tr>